Cfp

 The IEEE LCN conference is the premier conference on the leading edge of

-interactive conference that enables an effective interchange of results and
+highly interactive conference that enables an effective interchange of

 Topics of interest include, but are not limited to: